 Without further ado, here’s the plan and the new direction for the Legit Check App.

-Not because I want to make money and buy a lambo and stunt on them hoes ???.
+Not because I want to make purchases for myself.
 I do well with my paid engagements within my creative agency, which is what allowed me to put money into creating the app — both initially and for this revamp.

 The point of gathering capital for the app is different.